 The Hon.
 Sir John W. Swan, KBE, JP (1935)

 Bermuda’s longest serving Premier, The Hon.
 Sir John W. Swan is credited with successfully negotiating the United States and Bermuda Tax Convention, benefiting Bermuda as a major Offshore Financial Centre.
-Sir John is also a real estate developer, credited with helping to modernize the architectural landscape of the City of Hamilton.
+Sir John is also a real estate developer, and credited with helping to modernize the architectural landscape of the City of Hamilton.